-Economic and environmental asset protection is the priority focus for managing the established European red fox (Vulpes vulpes).
-Aligning fox control to key livestock events is key to asset protection.
+Economic and environmental asset protection is the priority focus for managing the established nature of the European red fox (Vulpes vulpes).
+Aligning fox control to key livestock events e.g. birthing, is key to asset protection.

-Attention should be paid to aligning fox control with rabbit control events, to reduce the likelihood of prey switching to either livestock of native animals.
-Overall population reduction is a secondary priority and required fox control to be an integral part of overall canid control programs.
+Attention should be paid to aligning fox control with rabbit control events, to reduce the likelihood of prey switching to native animals.
+Overall population reduction is a secondary priority and required fox control needs to be an integral part of overall canid control program.